My tips and tricks on what to pack in your suitcase for a holiday.

-Are you one of those people who packs a month; or a few weeks before the holiday?
+Are you one of those people who packs a month in advance, before your big holiday?

 In my family, I am the go to person for packing assistance, as so many of my friends and family pack WAY too much, leaving little to no room for any holiday shopping or left with a bag which may be overweight when it comes to checking in at the airport.

 I learnt the hard way many years ago, when I was travelling around Canada and America for a month.